It is with great sadness that we share the news that the wonderful long-standing Walsall Tree Warden Coordinator Jackie Cocken…

 - Presentations from tree experts – a range of speakers presented at Tree Warden Forums and the Coordinator Workshop on topics ranging from planting trees from seed. to the historical-cultural value of trees, to how hedgerows can help us tackle the climate crisis.

-The Tree Guardian is our regular newsletter solely for volunteer Tree Wardens.
+The Tree Guardian is our regular newsletter just for volunteer Tree Wardens.
 Sign up to hear Tree Warden news first.
 To find out what you’re missing, read from our archive below.
 Please note, some links will no longer work.
 If there’s something you want to read which you can’t find, please contact us.

 - Why Trees are Good for You: A leaflet created by Epping Tree Wardens on the health and wellbeing benefits of trees.